 We are all passionate about Clinical Psychology and helping trainees to develop their unique identity as Clinical Psychologists.
 This is just a brief introduction to us:

 Dr Jacqui Gratton is leading on the selection process of trainees onto the course and is one of the course tutors.
 She has a strong interest in human rights, culture and the impact of traumatic events such as war, persecution and domestic violence.
 Dr Keith Sullivan supplements the Clinical Psychology staff team with his expertise in quantitative research methods.
-Dr Maria Qureshi has recently joined us to support our self-funded trainees.
+Dr Maria Qureshi focuses on supporting our self-funded trainees.
 She has an interest in intellectual disabilities and Autism spectrum conditions, community psychology and issues of diversity and how they intersect.

 We have two very approachable programme administrators, Catriona Roy and Katie Simmans.
 Cat manages the placement administration and Katie works full-time for the programme and is knowledgeable about all other administrative aspects of the course for our trainees and staff team.